Adam-Balayah/Adam-Balayah/README.md

 _____________________

 *   ✉️  You can contact me at [adambalayah@gmail.com](mailto:adambalayah@gmail.com)
-*   🧠  I'm Studing for OSCP, CASP+, CISSP
+*   🧠  I'm studying for OSCP, CASP+, CISSP

  <br>